-Here’s another one from the archives: a satiating, comforting, full-of-flavor white bean soup with rosemary, garlic, and – if you like – some cream for extra richness (but it’s totally fine without!)
-I’ve changed up the recipe a bit from the original – I’d added some whole beans, made the cream optional, and reduced the oil a bit.
-Still plenty delicious!
-When you’re craving a simple, easy, and healthy wintertime dinner, this Tuscan White Bean Soup has you covered.
+A satiating, comforting, full-of-flavor, creamy white bean soup with rosemary, garlic, and – if you like – some cream for extra richness (but it’s totally fine without!).
+When you’re craving a simple, easy, and healthy wintertime dinner with a tuscan vibe, this creamy white bean soup has you covered.

-This soup is, just, wonderful.
+This creamy white bean soup is, just, wonderful.
 It’s hearty and light, rustic and elegant, all at the same time.
-Garlic and rosemary give it that unmistakably Tuscan vibe; a good splash of heavy whipping cream at the end of the process highlights all those wonderful creamy cannellini beans.
-(Update: I usually make this recipe without the heavy whipping cream these days – delicious either way).
+Garlic and rosemary give it that unmistakably Tuscan vibe; a good splash of heavy whipping cream – if you wish – at the end of the process highlights all those wonderful creamy cannellini beans.

 - 2 tablespoons olive oil